The Local Government Boundary Commission for England is responsible for administering local government electoral arrangements.

 Under the Review of Polling Districts and Polling Places (Parliamentary Elections) Regulations 2006, all local authorities are required to carry out a review of polling districts and polling places on a regular four-yearly cycle.

 The Electoral Registration and Administration Act 2013 introduced a change to the timing of compulsory reviews of UK parliamentary polling districts and polling places.
 The next compulsory review must now be started and completed between 1 October 2018 and 31 January 2020 (inclusive).

 The Epsom & Ewell parliamentary constituency consists of the whole of the Epsom & Ewell borough plus the Ashtead wards from Mole Valley District Council and Tattenhams and Nork wards from Reigate and Banstead Borough Council.
 This council conducts reviews on the polling districts/places within the Epsom & Ewell Borough Boundaries only.
 The other polling districts/places which make up the rest of the parliamentary constituency are reviewed by the relevant council concerned.

 The purpose of these reviews is to seek to ensure that:

 - All electors have reasonable access to voting facilities

 - Polling places are accessible to all electors including those with disabilities

-The last review undertaken by the council was in 2011 on the polling Districts/places within the Epsom & Ewell Borough boundaries only.
+This review was undertaken by the council in 2011 on the polling Districts/places within the Epsom & Ewell Borough boundaries only.